Chilli Coffee – Never stop learning

 Response

 One of the reasons startups fail is because of the challenge of finding the right target market for their offering.
-With the easing of COVID restrictions James and Douglas selectively approached cafes and commercial coffee retail outlets.
+With the easing of COVID restrictions, James selectively approached cafes and commercial coffee retail outlets.
 Many operators were unable to purchase Chilli Coffee due to contractual coffee supply arrangements with their existing suppliers.
 Most retail outlets have their espresso machine supplied rent free, subject to purchasing minimum weekly coffee bean volumes.
 However, some independent operators saw the opportunity to offer clients something different to attract new customers, by providing exclusive coffee products.
 These early adopters, who promoted Chilli Coffee have quickly built a loyal customer following.

 Future